OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 .. image:: images/screenshots/800x600/mapbender_wms_application_settings.png
   :scale: 80

-User and Groups Management
+User and group management
 ==========================
-An access to Mapbender always requires an authentication as a registered user.
+An access to Mapbender always requires authentication.
 This user has permissions to access one or a set of applications and the services (WMS, WFS) which are assigned to these applications.

-There is no inherent difference between a user type :guilabel:`guest`, :guilabel:`operator` or :guilabel:`administrator`.
+There is no inherent difference between roles like :guilabel:`guest`, :guilabel:`operator` or :guilabel:`administrator`.
 The :guilabel:`role` of a user depends on the functionality and services the user has access through his applications.

 **Create a user**